shawenyao/jekyll-now/_posts/2022-10-31-iPhone-7-Review-6-Years-Later.md

 _Geekbench score of the A10 Fusion chip (when battery is sufficiently charged)_

 ## Headphone Jack
 One of the biggest controversies surrounding the launch of iPhone 7 was its headphone jack, or the absence of one.
 Phil Schiller, Apple's senior vice president of worldwide marketing, indeed sounded a little defensive when he took three whole minutes on stage characterizing it as a "courageous" move to challenge the long-established practice.
 Since then, Apple doubled down on the design with every subsequent iPhone release.
-The bet paid off.The Android camp fought back for a year or two before giving in eventually.
+The bet paid off.
+The Android camp fought back for a year or two before giving in eventually.
 Consumers have also learned to embrace the age of wireless audio, to the point where today, a headphone-jack-less phone has become all but the new default, at least among flagship smartphones on the market.
 History will remember that it all began with this phone.

 | Model | Year | Have a headphone jack? |
 | --- | --- | --- |